 - Regulatory Affairs Specialists.
 O*Net Online.
 Accessed February 18, 2018. https://www.onetonline.org/link/summary/13-1041.07.

 - How to get a job in regulatory affairs.
 Proclinical.
 Accessed February 18, 2018. https://blog.proclinical.com/how-to-get-a-job-in-regulatory-affairs.

 - Medical and Clinical Laboratory Technicians.
 Bureau of Labor Statistics.
 Accessed February 18, 2018. https://www.bls.gov/ooh/healthcare/medical-and-clinical-laboratory-technologists-and-technicians.htm.

 - Medical Laboratory Science/Technician.
 ExploreHealthCareers.org.
 Accessed February 18, 2018. https://explorehealthcareers.org/career/allied-health-professions/clinical-laboratory-scientist-technician/.

-- What Is Histotechnology?
-National Society for Histotechnology.
-Accessed February 18, 2018. http://nsh.org/what-histotechnology.
+- About Histotechnology - National Society for Histotechnology.
+Accessed February 18, 2018. https://www.nsh.org/about/about-histotechnology.

 - Histotechnologists and Histologic Technicians.
 O*Net Online.
 Accessed February 18, 2018. https://www.onetonline.org/link/summary/29-2011.03#Education